Table of Contents

-During that time, I’ve also seen some wonderful stadiums: Cricket grounds fascinate me and, in this article, we’re going to look at some of the biggest – both in terms of capacity and dimensions.
+I’ve also seen some wonderful stadiums: Cricket grounds fascinate me and now we’re going to look at some of the biggest – both in terms of capacity and dimensions.

 The following grounds are ranked using their boundary measurements coupled with the overall playing surface.
 The playing area is determined using the straight boundaries multiplied by the square boundaries.